 Our favorite is the Vargo BOT – 700 which helps to decrease cooking times, meal waiting times, and if you use it, fuel utilization.
 It features a watertight screw-top lid and a 700 ml volume which is perfect for pre-soaking dehydrated and freeze-dried meals.

 It can also carry, cook, measure, store, and hold almost whatever you want it to.
-No other pot can match its unique versatility.
+No other pot can match its unique versatility, though if your hike will take you up and down you may want to unscrew the lid to relieve pressure build up.

 Most cold-soaking will involve some form of carbohydrate source preferably with a decent amount of protein.
 The thing to make sure is that over a long duration, like a thru-hike, you are causing damage to your body that needs to be repaired.